You’ll have an experienced, knowledgeable, and compassionate coach every step of the way.

 The Match

-The match meeting is facilitated by one of our Journey Coordinators with the intention of making introductions, ensuring that everyone has the same values, and building the foundation for a potentially life-changing relationship.
-After the match meeting, each party is independently asked if they would like to proceed with the match.
+Once we receive initial approval from your clinic, we schedule a match meeting.
+This meeting is facilitated by one of our Journey Coordinators and is designed to introduce you and the surrogate, ensuring that everyone shares the same values and expectations.
+The match meeting helps build the foundation for a potentially life-changing relationship.
+After the meeting, both you and the surrogate are independently asked if you would like to proceed with the match.

 Step 5

-Clinic Medical Screening
+Fertility Clinic Medical Screening

 Step 6